 Foreign and military policies should defend the interests of working people, not the wealthy.
-UE has long supported the labor movement promoting its own foreign policy ideas based on diplomacy and labor solidarity.
+UE has long believed that the labor movement should promote its own foreign policy ideas based on diplomacy and labor solidarity.
 Our government should not destabilize democracy on behalf of billionaires.
 It should promote peace, jobs, and justice for all.

 THEREFORE, BE IT RESOLVED THAT THIS 78th UE CONVENTION: